4 questions on where you are today

 - Improved access

-Look at the historical performance of your projects in those three areas (not just initial outlays or performance) and start trying to assess how successful your recent cloud projects have been—and potential reasons they could be less successful than expected.
+- Examine the historical performance of your projects in those 3 areas (not just initial outlays) to assess your recent cloud project successes.

 3. What are your business requirements?